Northeastern US mops up ahead of holidays after deadly storm slams the region, killing at least 5

 The Kennebec River at Augusta was expected to reach a crest of 25 feet (7.6 meters) Thursday evening, the weather service said.
 Flood stage is 12 feet (3.6 meters).

 Police in the town of Fairfield along the river issued a voluntary evacuation order for some areas.
-In the town of Mexico, along the Swift River, police searched for two people after their car failed to cross a bridge.
-Two others inside were rescued and treated for hypothermia.
+In the town of Mexico, along the Swift River, police searched for two people after their car tried to turn around while crossing a bridge and got swept into the rising floodwaters.
+Two other occupants of the car were rescued and were treated for hypothermia.

-Five months after flooding inundated Vermont's capital city of Montpelier, water entered the basements of some downtown businesses as the city monitored the level of the Winooski River.
+Five months after flooding inundated Vermont's capital, water entered the basements of some downtown Montpelier businesses as the city monitored the level of the Winooski River.
 Sandbags were back out on the streets, just in case they flooded.

 “I just don't want to go through what we went through again,” said Karen Williams, owner of Woodbury Mountain Toys, which flooded in July.
 She relocated across the street and reopened in October.
 “People are just opening up again.”